alphagov/inside-government-admin-guide/index.md

 * [Schedule a document for timed publication](creating-documents/scheduled-publishing.html)
 * [Edit a published document](creating-documents/editing-a-doc.html) - add change notes
 * [Requests to delete or unpublish documents](creating-documents/delete-unpublish.html)
+* [Create an HTML publication](creating-documents/HTML-document.html) - on a publication page

 ## Workflow for managing content
 * [Fact check](workflow-content/fact-checking.html) - for external stakeholders or policy teams